victor-flindt/dactyl-cc-viggo/README.md

 amoeba royale, have RGB led support, but draws to much power for per. key rgb for the arduino pro micro

 amoeba king, same support as royal (?) but smaller footprint.
+Uses another RGB LED which should be easier to solder if ever looking into doing per key rgb.

 ### RJ9 female connector box